 'Food is medicine' is an ancient, yet still relevant concept that perfectly illustrates the exploration and findings of the ketogenic diet and its effect on human metabolism.
 The use of the ketogenic diet in treating epilepsy has been well established for many decades.
-However in more recent years, an increasing amount of evidence suggests that various ketogenic diets have a therapeutic role in other disease states as well.
+However in more recent years, an increasing amount of evidence suggests that various ketogenic diets have a therapeutic role in other disease states as well, but also a grave potential for adverse effects.